Where? Room 21 in the Palatine Gallery in the Palazzo Pitti

 What do you see?
 A somewhat chubby child is sleeping.
 The child represents Cupid, the god of desire, erotic love, affection, and attraction.
 Cupid is resting with his head on top of his quiver with arrows and is holding an arrow (with a small piece of red) in his left hand.
 You can also recognize the bow with a broken string in front of his legs.
 The wings of Cupid are also present.
 While the left wing is clearly visible, the black background hides a large part of the right wing of Cupid.

 Backstory: Caravaggio created this painting while he was on Malta, where he became an honorary knight.
-It is the only known painting he created there, evidenced by an inscription on the back of the painting.
+It is the only painting he created there that is known with certainty, evidenced by an inscription on the back of the painting (though he probably created several others in Malta as well).
 The sleeping Cupid became a popular topic in Renaissance art after Michelangelo’s sculpture of a sleeping Cupid in 1496 (this sculpture is lost, probably it got destroyed in a fire in London in 1698).
 Michelangelo’s sculpture, in turn, was inspired by old Greek statues of the sleeping Cupid.

 Symbolism: The depiction of Cupid, with his broken bowstring and his arrows aside, represents the abandonment of earthly pleasures.
 Whereas an active Cupid is typically seen as a symbol for spreading the love, this particular representation has a completely different meaning.
 The painting was commissioned by a friar to remind him and others of their vow of chastity.